OdyseeTeam/chainquery/README.md

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run
  with: `go test ./...` from the source directory which should be `$GOPATH/github.com/lbryio/chainquery`.

+ All contributions should run the e2e test via `./e2e/ee2e.sh`.
+This requires Docker to be installed.

 ## Updating the generated models